Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

 The disk $D^2$ possesses a unique spin structure.
 Its bundle of frames is trivial, i.e. $P_{SO}(D^2)\cong D^2\times S^1$, for any Riemannian metric on $D^2$.
-Hence a spin structure over a disk is unique and given by the non-trivial double cover of $D^2\times S^1$ or equivalently the non-trivial element $\eta\in H^1(D^2\times S^1;\bz_2)\cong\bz_2$.
-An annulus $\ba$, possesses two spin structures corresponding to the trivial and non-trivial double covers of $\ba\times S^1$.
+Hence a spin structure over a disk is unique and given by the non-trivial double cover of $D^2\times S^1$ or equivalently the non-trivial element $\eta\in H^1(D^2\times S^1,\bz_2)\cong\bz_2$.
+An annulus $\ba$, possesses two spin structures corresponding to the non-trivial (connected) and trivial (disconnected) double covers of $\ba\times S^1$.
 One of these spin structures extends to the disk and one does not. \begin{definition} Given a spin structure over $\Sigma$, a boundary class $\gamma\subset\Sigma$ is said to be {\em Neveu-Schwarz} if the restriction of the spin structure to $\gamma$ is non-trivial, or equivalently if the spin structure extends to a disk glued along $\gamma$.
-The boundary class $\gamma$ is {\em Ramond} if the restriction of the spin structure to $\gamma$ is trivial. \end{definition} Hence, on a surface $\Sigma=\overline{\Sigma}-\{p_1,...,p_n\}$, the boundary class $\partial D_{p_i}$ is Neveu-Schwarz exactly when the spin structure extends over the completion $\Sigma\cup p_i$ at $p_i$.
+The boundary class $\gamma$ is {\em Ramond} if the restriction of the spin structure to $\gamma$ is trivial. \end{definition} On a surface $\Sigma=\overline{\Sigma}-\{p_1,...,p_n\}$, the boundary component at $p_i$ is Neveu-Schwarz exactly when the spin structure extends over the completion $\Sigma\cup\{p_i\}$ at $p_i$.
 It is Ramond if the spin structure does not extend over the completion there.

-A quadratic form $q$ on $H_1(\Sigma;\bz_2)$ is a map $q:H_1(\Sigma;\bz_2)\to\bz_2$ satisfying
+A quadratic form $q$ on $H_1(\Sigma,\bz_2)$ is a map $q:H_1(\Sigma,\bz_2)\to\bz_2$ satisfying

-where $(a,b)$ is the mod 2 intersection form on $H_1(\Sigma;\bz_2)$.
+where $(a,b)$ is the mod 2 intersection form on $H_1(\Sigma,\bz_2)$.
 Quadratic forms are called {\em Arf functions} in \cite{DFNMod,NatMod}.
-The set of quadratic forms is clearly an $H^1(\Sigma;\bz_2)$ affine space.
+The set of quadratic forms is clearly an $H^1(\Sigma,\bz_2)$ affine space.
 A quadratic form naturally associated to any spin structure due to Johnson \cite{JohSpi} is defined as follows.
-Represent $[C]\in H_1(\Sigma;\bz_2)$ by a finite sum of disjoint, embedded, oriented closed curves $C=\sum_{i=1}^n C_i$ and define a map
+Represent $[C]\in H_1(\Sigma,\bz_2)$ by a finite sum of disjoint, embedded, oriented closed curves $C=\sum_{i=1}^n C_i$ and define a map